Gospel of John: Historical reliability

-Jesus' teachings in the Synoptics greatly differ from those in the fourth gospel.
+Jesus's teachings in the Synoptics greatly differ from those in John.
 Since the 19th century, scholars have almost unanimously accepted that the Johannine discourses are less likely to be historical than the synoptic parables, and were likely written for theological purposes.
-Nevertheless, scholars generally agree that the fourth gospel is not without historical value.
-Some potential points of value include early provenance for some Johannine material, topographical references for Jerusalem and Judea, Jesus' crucifixion occurring prior to the Feast of Unleavened Bread, and Jesus' arrest in the garden occurring after the accompanying deliberation of Jewish authorities.
+Nevertheless, they generally agree that John is not without historical value.
+Some potential points of value include early provenance for some Johannine material, topographical references for Jerusalem and Judea, Jesus's crucifixion occurring prior to the Feast of Unleavened Bread, and his arrest in the garden occurring after the accompanying deliberation of Jewish authorities.

+Recent scholarship has argued for a more favourable reappraisal of the historical value of the Gospel of John and its importance for the reconstruction of the historical Jesus, based on recent archaeological and literary studies.
+The works of the John, Jesus, and History Seminar have contributed to the overthrow of the previous consensus that the gospel of John was of no historical value, and many scholars now see John as a source for the Historical Jesus.

 Representations

 The gospel has been depicted in live narrations and dramatized in productions, skits, plays, and Passion Plays, as well as in film.
-The most recent such portrayal is the 2014 film The Gospel of John, directed by David Batty and narrated by David Harewood and Brian Cox, with Selva Rasalingam as Jesus.
-The 2003 film The Gospel of John was directed by Philip Saville and narrated by Christopher Plummer, with Henry Ian Cusick as Jesus.
+A 2014 film adaptation, The Gospel of John, directed by David Batty, features narration by David Harewood and Brian Cox, with Selva Rasalingam as Jesus.
+An earlier adaptation, the 2003 film The Gospel of John, was directed by Philip Saville and narrated by Christopher Plummer, with Henry Ian Cusick as Jesus.

 Parts of the gospel have been set to music.
 One such setting is Steve Warner's power anthem "Come and See", written for the 20th anniversary of the Alliance for Catholic Education and including lyrical fragments taken from the Book of Signs.
-Additionally, some composers have made settings of the Passion as portrayed in the gospel, most notably St John Passion composed by Johann Sebastian Bach, although some verses are borrowed from Matthew.
+Additionally, some composers have made settings of the Passion as portrayed in the gospel, most notably Johann Sebastian Bach's St John Passion, although some of its verses are from Matthew.